Civil Engineering Day Open House held

 - Recent disasters and basics of avalanches

-- Avalanche disaster prevention measures during heavy snowfall and recent research results
+- Avalanche disaster prevention measures during heavy snowfall and recent

 We introduced the Guidelines for Inspection of Avalanche Danger Slope (draft) and the Case Study Book of Emergency Measures for Avalanche.